BTurner15/pp1a/README.md

 # pp1a
-pair programming 1 pp1a  with Robert hill
+Bruce Turner pair programming 1 pp1a  with Robert Hill